happyCupcake/ImgtoDesmosBezier/README.md

-read the svg file to find the bezier cordiantes qnd then
+Read the svg file to find the Bezier co-ordiantes and then used the